SpaceApe1/pdsnd_github/README.md

 ### Date created
-Include the date you created this project and README file.
+03.08.2020

 ### Project Title
-Replace the Project Title
+My very first Git command line project

 ### Description
-Describe what your project is about and what it does
+This project is all about crating, commiting and pushing a git repo with git command line commands :D

 ### Files used
-Include the files used
+bikeshare-2.py

 ### Credits
-It's important to give proper credit.
-Add links to any repo that inspired you or blogposts you consulted.
+The teachers of udacity